-I wasn’t asked to speak at the High Tea of Hope to talk about other people’s stuff or ideas, I was hired to share MY knowledge, MY experiences, and MY expertise, because I really know my shit.
+I’d forgotten that I wasn’t asked to speak at the High Tea of Hope to talk about other people’s stuff or ideas.
+I was hired to share MY knowledge, MY experiences, and MY expertise, because I really know my shit.

-I’ve been doing this work for a decade, and I STILL struggle sometimes with owning that, and it was obvious to me when I was writing this speech.
+Even though I’ve been doing this work for a decade, I STILL struggle sometimes with owning that.
+It became obvious to me when I was writing this speech.

 As soon as I made it easy, it poured out of me like chocolate in a hot lava cake.

-I rehearsed a few times to make sure it flowed, and that there were no gaps in the information, and by the time Sunday arrived, I was SO excited to speak to these 130 beautiful women.
+I rehearsed a few times to make sure it flowed.
+Made sure that there were no gaps in the information.
+So by the time Sunday arrived, I was SO excited to speak to these 130 beautiful women.

-When I walked up to the stage I felt a good nervous, excitement coursing through me, and genuinely happy to share.
+When I walked up to the stage I felt a good nervous.
+Excitement was coursing through me, and genuinely happy to share.

 And do you know what?
 It went perfectly!

-I had overcomplicated things initially in the interest of making it “better.”
+Initially, I had over complicated things in the interest of making it “better.”

 What I’ve learned though, is that when I choose “easy” it’s usually the right way.

-I’d love to hear from you now: Do you overcomplicate things?
+I’d love to hear from you now: Do you over complicate things?
 Do you sometimes forget that you also know your shit?
 What are your tools to curb the “I’m not enough” voice?
-Please share your wisdom below or in the Soul Sisterhood Facebook group.
+Please share in the comments below!